Should You Exercise During Ramadan?

 The days and nights of Ramadan consist of 5 prayers known as Fajr, Dhuhr, Asr, Maghrib and Isha.

-There are two main meals consumed between dawn and sundown; Iftar and Suhoor.
+Traditionally, there are two meals consumed between dawn and sundown, this first is Iftar and the second is Suhoor.

-Iftar (8-9pm) is the first meal at sundown, breaking the fast and occurs around the prayer of Maghrib.
+Iftar (8-9pm) is the first meal just after sundown, around the prayer of Maghrib.
+Iftar is the meal that breaks the day fast.

-We would ideally perform exercise around mealtimes so that you are either adequately fueled and hydrated or have the ability to refuel and rehydrate from your sessions.
-Here are three practical options in this regard;
+We would ideally perform exercise around mealtimes so that you are either adequately fueled and hydrated before your exercise session, or you are able to refuel and rehydrate afterwards.
+Here are your options from most to least optimal;

 - 9-10pm – The most optimal training time would be after the meal of Iftar (breaking your fast).
 This will ensure you’re adequately fueled and hydrated before your session and will be able to eat afterwards to optimise recovery.